pebble-dev/pebble-dev.github.io/_posts/2023-05-12-a-look-back-at-the-rebble-hackathon.md

 ![](/images/hackathon-look-back/discord-1.png)

 It was so exciting to see new projects appearing throughout the weekend.
 Every couple of hours another few posts would appear.
-Any project completed during the weekend would recieve stickers, and we'd also announced mystery prize(s) for our favourite apps, so there was a real buzz around the weekend.
+Any project completed during the weekend would receive stickers, and we'd also announced mystery prize(s) for our favourite apps, so there was a real buzz around the event.
 Some users hacked away at projects all weekend long (we do hope you went outside at _some_ point), others worked on projects in the few free hours they had.
 Shout out to John Spahr who waited until _the second_ the hackathon launched to submit their app and make sure they got at least one submission in!

 ## Day 1 done 📅